-The graph of the diffusion index from 1/1/2003 to 4/1/2015 is presented in Figure 1 below (in red - left axis).
-If you would like to view a graph of the earlier historical data (going back to 1960), please revisit A New Recession Slack Indicator.
+The graph of the diffusion index from 1/1/2006 to 04/1/2016 is presented in Figure 1 below (in red - left axis).
 The gray shaded regions in Figure 1 below represent U.S. recessions as defined (after the fact) by the National Bureau of Economic Research (NBER).
 The value of the S&P 500 index is also included (in blue - right axis).

 Recession Slack Index